signalfx/splunk-otel-collector/cmd/translatesfx/README.md

 Smart Agent `discoveryRule`s work with `observers` to dynamically configure and start monitors.

-The corresponding functionality in Otel is handled by `receiver_creator` and `watch_observers`.
+The corresponding functionality in OTel is handled by `receiver_creator` and `watch_observers`.
-The translation tool translates observers and discovery rules to a receiver creator with Otel rules and watch observers, replacing Smart Agent identifiers and operators found in discovery rules with corresponding Otel ones.
+The translation tool translates observers and discovery rules to a receiver creator with OTel rules and watch observers, replacing Smart Agent identifiers and operators found in discovery rules with corresponding OTel ones.

 For example, the Smart Agent observer and discovery rule: